airswap/airswap-nft-marketplace/CONTRIBUTING.md

 ## Code Style

 When multiple people are working on the same body of code, it is important that everyone conforms to a style.
 We use eslint for formatting our code.
+Prettier is not a project dependency, however, a .prettierrc config file is included in the project to reduce setup friction with ESLint.

 ## BEM